Signed in as:

 The answer is: Hunting Guides license and a USCG Captains license.

 Any guiding done below head tide in a boat requires a USCG Captains license.

 Tidewater Guides license can only be used to guide someone from shore unless you hold a valid USCG Captains license, which makes the license alone quite useless.

 The regulations drawn up by the DIF&W clearly state that anyone operating a motorboat on the State’s territorial seas and tributaries for the purpose of guiding hunting fishing activities must obtain a USCG Captains license authorizing the carriage of passengers for hire.

 What is needed to take the USCG course: OUPV (6-Pack):

+If you want to use your Tidewater Guide License in a boat - You'll also need a OUPV 6-pack Captains License.
 For un-inspected, 6 passenger vessels on inland or offshore up to 100 miles.
 Requires 360 days total boating experience.
 90 of those days must be in the last 3 years.
 90 days, in any time frame.